Medical expert of the article

 Pathogenesis

-Demyelination of the cords with a deficiency of vitamin B12 is associated with the activation of stress in the endoplasmic reticulum (reticulum) of cells, which can be caused by an increase in the phosphorylation of kinases (IRE1α and PERK) and translation initiation factor 2 (EIF2), as well as the expression of activating transcription factor 6 (ATF6).
-As a result, there is a decrease in translation initiation (protein synthesis by the ribosome on messenger RNA) and inhibition of total protein synthesis, which leads to the arrest of the cell cycle and acceleration of apoptosis of myelin cells.
-[4]
+Demyelination of cords in vitamin B12 deficiency is associated with activation of endoplasmic reticulum (reticulum) stress, which can be caused by increased phosphorylation of kinases (IRE1α and PERK) and translation initiation factor 2 (EIF2), as well as expression of activating transcription factor 6 (ATF6).
+As a result, there is a decrease in translation initiation (protein synthesis by the ribosome on the messenger RNA) and inhibition of general protein synthesis, which leads to cell cycle arrest and acceleration of myelin cell apoptosis. [ 4 ]

-Read also - Pathogenesis of vitamin B12 deficiency
+Read also – Pathogenesis of Vitamin B12 Deficiency

 Symptoms funicular myelosis